SRIMAN2180/MBA-AI-Opportunity-Radar/Crew ai MBA and AI OPPURTUNITY RADAR/README.md

 ```

-Note: Open your new `.env` file and fill in the SMTP fields if real email sending is needed.
+Note: Open your new `.env` file and fill in the API keys and SMTP fields if real email sending is needed.
 OPENAI_API_KEY=
 OPENROUTER_API_KEY=
 EXA_API_KEY=